Documentation

 Instances For

 les deux — definite dual ('the two').
 The pronounceable expression that serves as an indirect alternative for the unpronounceable tous les NP.dual (paper Fig. 1 + §4.1).
-Restricted to dual domains.
+Restricted to dual domains; marked here as a Quantifier so its dual numberRestriction is readable (the dual core-concept witness), paralleling English both.

 Equations